alexanderkoller/pergamon/src/bibtypst-styles.typ

     /// -> str
     subtitlepunct: ".",

-    /// Renders the title of a journal as content.
-The default argument
+    /// Renders the title and subtitle of a journal as content.
-    /// typesets it in italics.
+    /// The default argument typesets it in italics.
+    ///
+    /// Certain titles (journaltitle, issuetitle, maintitle, booktitle)
+    /// can be combined with subtitles (e.g. journalsubtitle).
+The title and
+    /// subtitle are joined by `subtitlepunct` to obtain e.g. "Journal title: subtitle".
+    /// The subtitlepunct needs to be formatted the same as the title and
+    /// subtitle, but its formatting cannot be controlled by `format-fields`.
+This is
+    /// why #pergamon offers parameters such as `format-journaltitle` to format
+    /// the entire concatenated title and subtitle.
+    ///
     /// -> function
     format-journaltitle: it => emph(it),

     /// Renders the title of a special issue as content.
 The default argument
     /// typesets it in italics.
+    ///
+    /// See `format-journaltitle` for further explanation.
+    ///
     /// -> function
     format-issuetitle: it => emph(it),

+    /// Renders the main title of a multi-volume work as content.
+The default argument
+    /// typesets it in italics.
+    ///
+    /// See `format-journaltitle` for further explanation.
+    ///
+    /// -> function
+    format-maintitle: it => emph(it),

+    /// Renders the title of a book as content.
+The default argument
+    /// typesets it in italics.
+    ///
+    /// See `format-journaltitle` for further explanation.
+    ///
+    /// -> function
+    format-booktitle: it => emph(it),

     /// #todo[Override the formatting for individual fields.]
     /// -> dictionary